vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 The patterns detailed in this chapter—**Backpressure** (the valve), **Poison Message Handling** (the filter), and **Idempotency** (the memory)—are the non-negotiable requirements for a mature architecture.
 They are the mechanisms that prevent Kinetic Friction from escalating into Entropic Collapse.

-The **Claim Check Pattern** serves as the ultimate example of the VaquarKhan (Khan) Pattern in action: we deliberately accept the "Network Tax" of S3 latency to buy the "Kinetic" capability of processing effectively infinite payload sizes without clogging the system's arteries.
+The **Claim Check Pattern** serves as the ultimate example of the Adaptive Granularity Strategy in action: we deliberately accept the "Network Tax" of S3 latency to buy the "Kinetic" capability of processing effectively infinite payload sizes without clogging the system's arteries.

 As we move into Part IV (Resilience Engineering), remember: a distributed system that cannot handle its own flow is indistinguishable from a denial-of-service attack.
 Design your nervous system to tolerate the chaos, not just transmit it.